-Right to the Community patent
+Right to the EU patent

-- 1. The right to the Community patent shall belong to the inventor or his/her successor in title. - 2.
-If the inventor is an employee, the right to the Community patent shall be determined in accordance with the law of the State in which the employee is mainly employed; if the State in which the employee is mainly employed cannot be determined, the law to be applied shall be that of the State in which the employer has his/her place of business to which the employee is attached.
+- 1. The right to the EU patent shall belong to the inventor or his/her successor in title. - 2.
+If the inventor is an employee, the right to the EU patent shall be determined in accordance with the law of the State in which the employee is mainly employed; if the State in which the employee is mainly employed cannot be determined, the law to be applied shall be that of the State in which the employer has his/her place of business to which the employee is attached.

-3. If two or more persons have made an invention independently of each other, the right to the Community patent shall belong to the person whose application for the Community patent has the earliest date of filing or, where applicable, the earliest date of priority.
-This provision shall apply only if the first application for the Community patent has been published under Article 93 of the EPC.
+3. If two or more persons have made an invention independently of each other, the right to the EU patent shall belong to the person whose application for the EU patent has the earliest date of filing or, where applicable, the earliest date of priority.
+This provision shall apply only if the first application for the EU patent has been published under Article 93 of the EPC.

-Article 5 Claiming the right to the Community patent
+Claiming the right to the EU patent

-- If the Community patent has been granted to a person who is not entitled to it under Article 4(1) and (2), the person entitled to it under that Article may, without prejudice to any other right or remedy which may be open to him/her, claim to have the patent transferred to him/her. - 2.
-Where a person is entitled to only part of the Community patent, that person may, in accordance with paragraph 1, claim to be made a joint proprietor. - 3.
-Legal proceedings in respect of the rights referred to in paragraphs 1 and 2 may be instituted only within a period of three years after the date on which the Community Patent Bulletin, referred to in Article 57, publishes the mention of the grant of the Community patent.
+- 1. If the EU patent has been granted to a person who is not entitled to it under Article 4(1) and (2), the person entitled to it under that Article may, without prejudice to any other right or remedy which may be open to him/her, claim to have the patent transferred to him/her. - 2.
+Where a person is entitled to only part of the EU patent, that person may, in accordance with paragraph 1, claim to be made a joint proprietor. - 3.
+Legal proceedings in respect of the rights referred to in paragraphs 1 and 2 may be instituted only within a period of three years after the date on which the EU Patent Bulletin, referred to in Article 57, publishes the mention of the grant of the EU patent.
 This provision shall not apply if the proprietor of the patent knew, at the time of the grant or of the acquisition of the patent, that he/she was not entitled to the patent. - 4.
-The fact that legal proceedings have been instituted shall be entered in the Register of Community Patents, referred to in Article 56.
+The fact that legal proceedings have been instituted shall be entered in the Register of EU Patents, referred to in Article 56.
 The final decision in the legal proceedings or any withdrawal thereof shall also be entered.

-Effect of change of proprietorship of the Community patent
+Effect of change of proprietorship of the EU patent

-- 1. Where there is a complete change of proprietorship of a Community patent as a result of legal proceedings referred to in Article 5, licences and other rights shall lapse upon the registration of the person entitled to the patent in the Register of Community Patents. - 2.
-If, before the institution of legal proceedings has been registered, - (a) the proprietor of the patent has used the invention within the territory of the Community or made effective and serious preparations to do so, - or - (b) a licensee of the patent has obtained his/her licence and has used the invention within the territory of the Community or made effective and serious preparations to do so, he/she may continue such use provided that he/she requests a non-exclusive licence of the patent from the new proprietor whose name is entered in the Register of Community Patents.
+- 1. Where there is a complete change of proprietorship of an EU patent as a result of legal proceedings referred to in Article 5, licences and other rights shall lapse upon the registration of the person entitled to the patent in the Register of EU Patents. - 2.
+If, before the institution of legal proceedings has been registered, - (a) the proprietor of the patent has used the invention within the territory of the EU or made effective and serious preparations to do so, or he/she may continue such use provided that he/she requests a non-exclusive licence of the patent from the new proprietor whose name is entered in the Register of EU Patents.
 Such request must be made within the period prescribed in the implementing regulations.
 A licence shall be granted for a reasonable period and upon reasonable terms.